Do you remember Star Trek: The Next Generation?

-In fact, they are self-directed consumers who like to engage in actions such as product discovery and purchasing on their own terms.
+They are self-directed consumers who like to engage in actions such as product discovery and purchasing on their terms.
 This contributes to massive, ongoing growth in the mobile sector, as shoppers feel at ease and in control when they shop with their smartphones.

 Engagement is the only meaningful way to interact with the self-directed shopper.
 Facilitating self-direction is the way to urge engagement.
 The basic form of engagement is addressing a question or concern of the shopper.
 The next generation of agencies has to present solutions through content - not mere solicitations.

-Anything you can think of to get your audience interacting in a positive way is worth much more than anything the old-order ads of yesteryear could ever offer.
+Anything you can think of to get your audience interacting positively is worth much more than anything the old-order ads of yesteryear could ever offer.

-In the past, perhaps it was enough to mesmerise, or merely entertain in order to gain consumer attention.
-To borrow another quote from Star Trek, "He’s dead, Jim."
+In the past, perhaps it was enough to mesmerise, or merely entertaining to gain consumer attention.
+To borrow another quote from Star Trek, "He’s dead, Jim".
 Today's consumer is too smart to fall for static or overt advertising.